 The preparation of financial statements in conformity with Ind-AS requires management to make estimates, judgements and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities (including contingent liabilities) and disclosures as of the date of the financial statements and the reported amounts of revenues and expenses for the reporting period.
 Actual results could differ from these estimates.
-Accounting estimates are recognised in the periods in which the Company becomes aware of the changes in circumstances surrounding the estimates.
+Accounting estimates and underlying assumptions are reviewed on an ongoing basis and could change from period to period.
+Appropriate changes in estimates are recognised in the periods in which the Company becomes aware of the changes in circumstances surrounding the estimates.
 Any revisions to accounting estimates are recognised prospectively in the period in which the estimate is revised.
 The estimates and judgements that have significant impact on the carrying amount of assets and liabilities at each balance sheet date are listed here in below under Critical accounting estimates and judgements.